 Responsibilities of Physician Preceptors:

-Obtain prior approval from appropriate authority for the observation of surgery or other procedures (if applicable).
+- Obtain prior approval from the appropriate authority for the observation of surgery or other procedures (if applicable).

 Physician Preceptors must be: